natyelroy/natyelroy.github.io/_posts/2020-12-04-mind-of-my-own.md

 [Ascham School](https://www.ascham.nsw.edu.au/hsc-bodies-of-work-2020/)

-## Process
+## Natalie's Process

 This animation took over the course of a year to produce.
+I had frequent

 ## Where to watch